-Saint Sixtus II, Pope and Martyr, and Companions, Martyrs
+St Sixtus II, Pope and Martyr, and Companions, Martyrs

-|Saint Sixtus II, Pope and Martyr, and Companions, Martyrs Biography
+|St Sixtus II, Pope and Martyr, and Companions, Martyrs Biography

 |Place of Birth

 |Pope and Bishop of Rome

 |Place of Work

 |Date of Death

 |Place of Death

-Saint Sixtus II, Pope, and Companions, Martyrs Life History
+St Sixtus II, Pope, and Companions, Martyrs Life History

 The word Sixtus is the Latin word for Sixth.
 The first sixth pope reigned from 115–125 AD.
 Our today’s saint is the second sixth pope, Pope Sixtus II, whose papacy began on August 31 257 AD and ended one year later on August 6 258 AD.

 There were Christians who out of death threats sacrificed to the gods, others bought the certificates of compliance while others fled their dwellings to the rural areas for safe hiding, and the rest who adamantly refused to sacrifice were martyred in cold blood.

 The Church in Africa and Asia was adamant that those Christians must be rebaptized while Pope Sixtus II predecessor, Pope Saint Stephen I, was categorical that those Christians only needed to repent to be accepted back to the Church.
 It was Pope Sixtus II who was able to resolve this conflict and restored the relations with the African and Eastern churches.

 Initially, the emperor was calm but in 258 he changed and started persecuting Christians.
-He forbade them from gathering in cemeteries and targetted the Church leaders, that is Bishops, priests, and deacons who would be killed even without a trial.
+He forbade them from gathering in cemeteries and targeted the Church leaders, that is Bishops, priests, and deacons who would be killed even without a trial.

 One night, on August 6 258, in an underground chapel near the cemeteries, Pope Sixtus II was celebrating mass, and unfortunately, there were Roman soldiers patrolling nearby and heard sounds coming from the cemetery.